-North and South Village Areas - With completion of the Woods Valley Ranch Wastewater Expansion Project, several developments in the District North and South Village Areas are planned to move forward in the upcoming fiscal year.
+North and South Village Areas - With completion of the Woods Valley Ranch Wastewater Expansion Project, several developments in the District's North and South Village Areas are planned to move forward in the upcoming fiscal year.

-Touchstone Communities has two projects in the South Village Area; Park Circle East and Park Circle West (formerly Orchard Run).
+Touchstone Communities has two projects in the South Village Area - Park Circle East and Park Circle West (formerly Orchard Run).
 Orchard Run is a 300-unit residential subdivision that has completed its development entitlements for the project.
 Park Circle is a mixed-use development of 332 residential units, 4.2 acres of commercial area and 5 acres of parks and recreational facilities.
-Touchstone began construction of the underground utilities, streets, and drainage improvements in fiscal year 2019-20.
-Model home production is planned for early fiscal year 2020-21.
+The project is under contract to six major merchant builders.
+Model and production home construction began in Fiscal Year 2020-2021, with approximately 125 new homes occupied by the close of the fiscal year.